wotifgroup/grails-rpm/README.md

 Create a configurable rpm from your grails artifacts.

 ## Quick start
-Here's a sample rpm configuration that you can drop into Config.groovy:
+Here's a sample rpm configuration that you can drop into BuildConfig.groovy:
 ```
-rpm {
+rpm = [
-    appUser = "testApp"
+    appUser: "testApp",
-    appGroup = "sg_testApp"
+    appGroup: "sg_testApp",
-    metaData = [
+    metaData: [
         vendor: "You",
         group: "Applications/Internet",
         description: "$appName RPM",